ZinoBr/StaPLR_missing_in_multiple_views/README.md

 ### Description
-The repository comprises R syntax and shell scripts designed for a simulation study that evaluates the performance of Stacked Penalized Logistic Regression (StaPLR; Wouter et al., 2020) in combination with meta-level imputation methods.
+The repository comprises R syntax and shell scripts designed for a simulation study that evaluates the performance of Stacked Penalized Logistic Regression (StaPLR; Van Loon et al., 2020) in combination with meta-level imputation methods.

 The study explores the performance of StaPLR under varying conditions of missingness, utilizing four different meta-level imputation methods, as well as Complete Case Analysis and Complete Data Analysis.
 The evaluation focuses on view selection performance and prediction accuracy.